NatronGitHub/Natron/Documentation/source/_prefs.rst

 -1: Disable multithreading totally (useful for debugging)

-0: Guess the thread count from the number of cores.
+0: Guess the thread count from the number of cores and the available memory (min(num_cores,memory/3.5Gb)).

 **Number of parallel renders (0=“guess”)**

-Controls the number of parallel frame that will be rendered at the same time by the renderer.A value of 0 indicate that Natron should automatically determine the best number of parallel renders to launch given your CPU activity.
+Controls the number of parallel frame that will be rendered at the same time by the renderer.
+A value of 0 indicate that Natron should automatically determine the best number of parallel renders to launch given your CPU activity.
 Setting a value different than 0 should be done only if you know what you’re doing and can lead in some situations to worse performances.
 Overall to get the best performances you should have your CPU at 100% activity without idle times.

 **Effects use the thread-pool**